 Notes is an easy app to use, but it has limitations and they quickly become apparent.
 The drawing tools are limited, and there's only one type of pen.
 You only get a single sheet to draw on, and can't expand it.
 You can't change the sheet of paper to lined or graph paper.

-So while Notes is easy to use, there are plenty of excellent alternatives to check out as you'll discover here.
+So while Notes is easy to use, there are plenty of excellent alternatives you can download as you'll discover here.

 Paper is one of our favourite iPad Pro apps.
 Originally designed to work with FiftyThree's Pencil, the app has taken a wider lease of life since the Apple Pencil arrived.